Pakistan's old English manners spell youth Scrabble success

 Schools often still teach English with verbose colonial-era textbooks.

-"The adaptation of English as the main language is definitely a relation to the colonial era," PSA youth programme director Tariq Pervez.
-"That is our main link".
+"The adaptation of English as the main language is definitely a relation to the colonial era," said PSA youth programme director Tariq Pervez.
+"That is our main link."

 The English of Pakistani officialdom remains steeped in anachronistic words.